Essential Parts of an Orchestra

 This huge family consists of percussion staples such as cymbals, timpani, xylophones, triangles, various types of drums and much more.

 One of the roles of the percussion section is to keep the rhythm.
 But they are also responsible for creating drama and musical landscapes with various degrees of excitement and emotion.
-Usually, instruments like cymbals and drums make a grand dramatic flair in a composition.
+Usually, instruments like cymbals and drums make a grand dramatic flair to a composition.

 Riding on Emotional Strings